 British Columbians need support now, and if the benefit relied on 2020 income tax data, payment wouldn’t be possible until approximately fall 2021.

 Generally, the benefit is available to people:

-- Who are at least 19 years old on December 18, 2020, or meet specific eligibility criteria
+- Who were at least 19 years old on December 18, 2020, or meet specific eligibility criteria

 - Who filed a 2019 Canadian personal income tax return, or meet specific eligibility criteria

 - Who have a valid social insurance number, individual tax number or temporary tax number

 If you receive a payment and we later determine that you’re not eligible for it, you will be required to repay it.

 Note: If you’re applying for the family benefit, your spouse or common-law partner must also meet the eligibility criteria.